dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Compute/vm/_index.md

 {{% /imgproc %}}

 * Input following items in the "Login" tab:
-  * (Optional) the password for the root user，**Note: if the guest OS doesn't have the cloud-init installed, the password will not be taken into effect**。
+  * (Optional) the password for the root user，**Note: If the cloud-init is not installed on the guest operating system, this setting will not take effect.**。
   * (Optional) the password for the vnc login
 {{% imgproc newvmlogin Fit "1000x600" %}}
 {{% /imgproc %}}

 * Input or choose following items in the "Add Virtual Hardware" tab:
   * CDRom device, if set the CDRom as boot device, so the system will boot from this CDRom
-  * Up to 32 data volumes can be added to the virtual machine
+  * Up to 128 data volumes can be added to the virtual machine
-  * Up to 8 network interfaces can be added to the virtual machine
+  * Up to 16 network interfaces can be added to the virtual machine
 {{% imgproc newvmdevices Fit "1000x1500" %}}
 {{% /imgproc %}}